GHB / GBL

 Deaths from LSD overdose have not been reported to date.
 In the 1960s, a fatal overdose was estimated at 14000 micrograms of LSD, although it can be assumed that this figure does not apply equally to everyone.

 If you feel an ongoing state of discomfort, get medical help.
-If you find a passed out person, check if they’re breathing, provide first aid and call an ambulance (112).
+If you encounter a passed out person, check their breathing, provide first aid and call an ambulance (112).

 Drug combinations